≡ Menu

 Is Sonography the Right Career for You?

 First, it’s important to consider if sonography is a good choice for you.
 It’s necessary to learn the requirements, benefits, and challenges of any potential career path, and sonography is no different.
 You will want to research the field and carefully consider whether it is the right fit for you before committing to a program of study.
 You may also want to speak with current sonographers or attend informational sessions at schools offering programs in diagnostic medical sonography to get a better understanding of the career and what it entails.
+You may also wish to visit our Student Resource Center, where you’ll find articles and interviews from sonography students and professors from across the country.

 Prerequisites for Applying to Ultrasound School